brandonecheverry/AI4Devs-videogame/reversi-davr/prompts.md

 @workspace Great.
 Now handle the case where neither player has any valid moves.

-_This prompt was rejected, or rather, the response was "filtered by the Responsible AI Service".
+_This prompt was rejected, or rather, the response was "filtered by the Responsible AI Service"._

 ## Prompt 5

 Next case: if neither player has any valid moves, the game is over.

+## Prompt 6

+Add an option to play on a 6x6 or 10x10 board.
+This option should only be available when the game starts, i.e. before any pieces have been played.

+## Prompt 7

+Don't display the board until the user has selected a size, and once they have selected a size, hide the size selector.